valhuber/ApiLogicServer/api_logic_server_cli/docs/Tutorial.md

-After completing the `ApiLogicServer create` step, you can view the readme in the created ApiLogicProject.
-It contains the sample tutorial, created from [this database.](https://valhuber.github.io/ApiLogicServer/Sample-Database/).
+After completing the `ApiLogicServer create` step, you can view the ```readme``` in the created API Logic Project.
+It links to this sample tutorial, created from [this database.](https://valhuber.github.io/ApiLogicServer/Sample-Database/).

 In this tutorial, we will explore: